backstage/backstage/plugins/bazaar/README.md

   - Fill Bazaar-tab with more content, for example images and achievements
   - Show all the members that have joined the project

-- Dialogs
+- Dialogues

-  - Extend the dialog for adding a project with more fields, e.g. chat link and the possibility to add images
+  - Extend the dialogue for adding a project with more fields, e.g. chat link and the possibility to add images

 - Testing
   - Add tests to all the components